finagle/finch/docs/json.md

 In addition to the very basic Argonaut pretty printer (available via `import io.finch.argonaut._`), there are three additional configurations available out of the box:

-* `import io.finch.argonaut.dropNullKeys._` - brings both decoder and encoder (uses pretty printer that drops null keys) in the scope
+* `import io.finch.argonaut.dropNullKeys._` - brings both decoder and encoder (uses the pretty printer that drops null keys) in the scope
-* `import io.finch.argonaut.preserveOrder._` - brings both decoder and encoder (uses pretty printer that preserves fields order) in the scope
+* `import io.finch.argonaut.preserveOrder._` - brings both decoder and encoder (uses the pretty printer that preserves fields order) in the scope
-* `import io.finch.argonaut.preserveOrderAndDropNullKeys._` - brings both decoder and encoder (uses pretty printer that preserves fields order as well as drop null keys) in the scope
+* `import io.finch.argonaut.preserveOrderAndDropNullKeys._` - brings both decoder and encoder (uses the pretty printer that preserves fields order as well as drops null keys) in the scope

 ### Jackson

-* Bring the dependency to the `finch-jackson` module.
+* Add the dependency to the `finch-jackson` module.
 * Make sure there is an implicit instance of `com.fasterxml.jackson.databind.ObjectMapper` in the scope.